Office Ours Extended

 Mike M., Senior Developer: Working in a remote setting definitely has its advantages and pitfalls.
 I love the freedom of a quiet morning with a fresh cup of coffee; no music or distractions from coworkers; complete concentration to get stuff done.
 I find that I’m much more productive working remotely verses working in person.

 That being said, the small human interactions that happen throughout the day in a normal studio environment are lost on remote working.
 What was once a simple tap on the shoulder and 30 second question is now a 10 minute, anxiety-inducing dialogue in Slack.
-It’s also undeniable that the human connection, comradery, and bonding of being present together in a studio for eight hours is lost when were all separated at home.
+It’s also undeniable that the human connection, comradery, and bonding of being present together in a studio for eight hours is lost when we’re all separated at home.

 Yes, we still see each other on video calls, but there are fewer opportunities for me to crack a quick joke or for David to randomly break out into song as he usually does in the studio—I miss that the most.